OpenConsent/ConsentReceipt/specification/MVCR v0.8.md

   -interest newsletter produced by the organization, and the second list is people who work undercover in law enforcement.
 If the confidentiality of the lists is breached, the potential impacts to the affected individuals and to the organization are significantly different for each list.

 * **Sensitive Personal Information Categories**
 	All sensitive information categories require explicit consent and is subject to legislation and often industry specific regulation and best practice.
 Some jurisdictions call out categories of PII specifically, that, by virtue of their sensitivity, require higher levels of protection.
 The particular categories vary by jurisdiction but will typically include health data (or personal health information - PHI), financial data, political affiliations, sexual orientation, family and personal relationships as defined in law.
-In this specification, this field is accompanies by an 'other' field for free text and the grantor can define or suggest what is sensitive enabling competition and diversity which cannot be specified here.
+In this specification, this field is accompanies by an 'other' field for free text and the Data Controller can define or suggest what is sensitive enabling competition and diversity which cannot be specified here.

 ## 5. MVCR Record Format: Section & Fields